crustio/Crust-Grants-Program/applications/crato.md

 * **FTE:**  1
 * **Costs:** 6,000 USD

+Added some user-friendly features.

 ## Future Plans

 Please include here

-We will add SDK and standard CI/CD functionality for professional users.
+We will continue to optimize the project and then add SDK and standard CI/CD functionality for professional users.

 ## Additional Information